 Question Reference Section Page No. Has the company taken any steps to procure goods and services from local & small producers, including communities surrounding their place of work?
 If yes, what steps have been taken to improve their capacity and capability of local and small vendors?
-Chapter 3.
-A) Ethical Sourcing Chapter 3.
-E) Community Development 15 - 17 24 - 28 Does the company have a mechanism to recycle products and waste?
+Does the company have a mechanism to recycle Chapter 3.
+E) Community Development 29 products and waste?
 If yes what is the percentage of recycling of products and waste (separately as <5%, 5-10%, >10%).
 Also, provide details thereof, in about 50 words or so.
-Chapter 3.D) Waste Management 22 Principle 3: Employee Well Being Total number of employees.
+Chapter 3.D) Waste Management 27 Principle 3: Employee Well Being Total number of employees.
 Chapter 2.
-D) Extended Business Responsibility 8-11 Total number of employees hired on temporary/contractual/casual basis.
+D) Extended Business Responsibility 11 Total number of employees hired on temporary/contractual/casual basis.
 Chapter 2.
-D) Extended Business Responsibility 8 - 11 Number of permanent women employees.
+D) Extended Business Responsibility 11 Number of permanent women employees.
 Chapter 2.
-D) Extended Business Responsibility 8-11 Number of permanent employees with disabilities Chapter 2.
-D) Extended Business Responsibility 8-11 Do you have an employee association that is recognized by management Chapter 2.
-D) Extended Business Responsibility 8-11 What percentage of your permanent employees is members of this recognized employee association?
+D) Extended Business Responsibility 11 Number of permanent employees with disabilities Chapter 2.
+D) Extended Business Responsibility 11 Do you have an employee association that is recognized by management Chapter 2.
+D) Extended Business Responsibility 11 What percentage of your permanent employees is members of this recognized employee association?
 Chapter 2.
-D) Extended Business Responsibility 8-11 Please indicate the Number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment in the last financial year and pending, as on the end of the financial year.
+D) Extended Business Responsibility 11 Please indicate the Number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment in the last financial year and pending, as on the end of the financial year.
 Chapter 2.
-D) Extended Business Responsibility 8-11 What percentage of your under mentioned employees were given safety and skill up-gradation training in the last year?
+D) Extended Business Responsibility 11 What percentage of your under mentioned employees were given safety and skill up-gradation training in the last year?
 Chapter 2.
-D) Extended Business Responsibility 8-11 Principle 4: Stakeholder Engagement Has the company mapped its internal and external stakeholders?
+D) Extended Business Responsibility 11 Principle 4: Stakeholder Engagement Has the company mapped its internal and external stakeholders?
 Chapter 2.
-D) Extended Business Responsibility 8-11 Out of the above, has the company identified the disadvantaged, vulnerable & marginalized stakeholders?
+D) Extended Business Responsibility 11 Out of the above, has the company identified the disadvantaged, vulnerable & marginalized stakeholders?
 Chapter 2.
-D) Extended Business Responsibility 8-11 Are there any special initiatives taken by the company to engage with the disadvantaged, vulnerable and Chapter 2.
-D) Extended Business Responsibility 8-11
+D) Extended Business Responsibility 11 Are there any special initiatives taken by the company to engage with the disadvantaged, vulnerable and marginalized stakeholders.
+Chapter 2.
+D) Extended Business Responsibility 11